 "She did the same for me when I got kicked out.
 When we get back, pretend you don't know anything about it."

-"After years of living with Mom and Dad, I'm used to playing dumb."
+"After years of living with Mom and Dad," Jules says, "I'm used to playing dumb."

-Kendra tosses her selfie drone into the air.
+Lucid tosses her selfie drone into the air.
 It hovers a short distance above and in front of them, the camera recording the scene where they stand.
-Come on Jammer, pick up.
-We're in a hurry here.
+"Come on Jammer, connect.
+We're in a hurry here."

 Across town, Jammer's place is a long metal warehouse with a center-pitched roof and rows of enormous windows high up along the side walls.
 Giant rolling doors on each end let the breeze blow through.
 A small army of couriers come and go.
-Some are people wearing the mechsuits like Kendra and Jules, but most of the mechs are empty and drive themselves.
+Some are people wearing the mechsuits like Lucid and Jules, but most of the mechs are empty and drive themselves.

 Inside, the warehouse contains dozens of makeshift sleeping quarters, a workshop and storage area for the mechs, and a commons with a kitchen and dining tables.